 When you are under stress, your body tends to quickly deplete its stores of magnesium.
-One very common symptom of its deficiency is chocolate cravings, since chocolate is rich in this essential mineral.
-Its deficiency can be a major cause behind diabetes, depression, and menopausal symptoms.
+One very common symptom of its deficiency is chocolate cravings since chocolate is rich in this essential mineral.
+Its deficiency can be a major cause of diabetes, depression, and menopausal symptoms.

 Health Benefits of Magnesium

 Magnesium is needed to keep muscle and nerve functions normal and the heart beating rhythmically.
 It also helps support a healthy immune system and keeps bones strong.
 It is important for regulating blood sugar levels, thereby promoting normal .
 It also supports energy metabolism, protein synthesis and helps to treat disease, , and diabetes.